fenriques/astro_tools/README.md

     Any custom condition can be set by the user on all fits keyword.
     For example:
     - ECC > 0.6 will move/delete files with Eccentricity too high
     - GAIN == 200 and FILTER == 'H_Alpha' will move files having these Gain
-    and Filter to another dir
+    and Filter values to another dir
+    - TEMP > 0 and TEMP <10 will move matching files to corresponding
+    directories.

 # Operation:
     - Download fits_manager.py